-The Training Period: How We Carefully Take Over Your Email
+The Handover Period: How We Carefully Take Over Your Email

-The training period is the first step we undertake with you after you decide to hand over your email to us, or specifically, to your Inbox Done email manager.
+The handover is the first step we undertake with you after you decide to hand over your email to us, or specifically, to your Inbox Done email manager.

-The following breakdown explains the process we go through with you during the training period.
+The following breakdown explains the process we go through with you during the handover phase.

 Phase 1: The Cleanup

 Objective: Begin with a clean slate by organizing your inbox; learn about any existing systems you regularly implement.